New polar research ship for UK

 Early design concept of the new polar research ship

-The Chancellor of the Exchequer, the Rt Hon George Osborne MP, announced at a meeting today that the government will provide more than £200m of capital investment for the new UK polar flagship.
-This investment is part of £1·1bn annual capital budget for science and research over the next five years, announced in June 2013, which is now to be the subject of a consultation with the scientific community.
+The Chancellor of the Exchequer, the Rt Hon George Osborne MP, announced at a meeting today that the government will provide more than £200 million of capital investment for the new UK polar flagship.
+This investment is part of £1·1 billion annual capital budget for science and research over the next five years, announced in June 2013, which is now to be the subject of a consultation with the scientific community.

 The new polar ship will provide a cutting-edge research facility with greater ice-strengthened capability and longer endurance than NERC's existing polar research ships which are coming to the end of their operational life.
 NERC will be working with the UK science community to refine the technical requirements for the ship to enable research with the greatest potential to deliver economic and societal benefits, placing environmental science at the heart of responsible management of our planet.